 Father Ly was released on medical parole on March 15, 2010 after suffering three strokes.
 He was rearrested by the Vietnamese government on July 25, 2011, ending one-year and four-months of temporary medical parole.

-Father Ly was granted an amnesty on May 19, 2016 and returned home where he is currently serving five years house arrest.
+Father Ly was granted an amnesty on May 19, 2016 and returned home where he finished serving five years house arrest in May 2021.

 Related News Posts